Guide to Selling a House by Auction

 • Properties are priced to sell promptly – a below market value reserve price.

-Modern auction is best described as a combination of an estate agency sale and an auction sale.
-The sales and marketing side of the sale is quite similar to that of an estate agency sale, but the negotiation and transaction side uses the framework of an auction sale – so the property is sold to the highest bidder and the sale is legally binding on the fall of the hammer.
+Extended auctions are best described as a combination of an estate agency sale and an auction sale.
+The marketing side of the sale is quite similar to that of an estate agency sale, but the negotiation and transaction side uses the framework of an auction sale – so the property is sold to the highest bidder and the sale is legally binding on the fall of the hammer.

-It’s modern auction that’s really opened up the possibility of more home sellers using auction as an alternative to a conventional estate agency sale.
+It’s the extended auction that’s really opened up the possibility for more home sellers to use auction, as an alternative to a conventional estate agency sale.

-Conditional modern auction is NOT legally binding.
+Conditional extended auction is NOT legally binding.
 The successful bidder doesn’t exchange contracts at the end of the auction, instead they only pay a reservation fee and can back out of their purchase.

-Throughout this article, when we talk about selling by modern auction we will be referring to the unconditional type of modern auction, where the sale is legally binding at the end of the auction.
+Throughout this article, when we talk about selling by extended auction we will be referring to the unconditional type of extended auction, where the sale is legally binding at the end of the auction.

 If you’re interested in knowing more, it’s worth reading our guide to the difference between unconditional and conditional auctions.